 Separation of Business Interests

 You own a business.
-In the event of a divorce, can your spouse claim a part or percent, even if he or she did not participate in it?
+In a divorce, can your spouse claim a part or percent, even if they did not participate in it?
 To keep business owners and business shares out of the divorce, a premarital agreement can clearly define these types of investments and income as separate or can outline the specific percentage a spouse would be entitled to claim.

 Assets Earmarked for Children

-If you have children from a previous relationship and know you would like certain assets you currently own to be inherited by these children (i.e., money, stocks, furniture, or other real property), a premarital agreement can include language listing which specific property is to be kept separate for their interest.
+Suppose you have children from a previous relationship and know you would like certain assets you currently own to be inherited by these children (i.e., money, stocks, furniture, or other real property).
+In that case, a premarital agreement can include language listing which specific property is to be kept separate for their interest.

 Bank Accounts & Credit Cards

-Have a hefty savings account, or likewise, have a wonderful spouse-to-be who made the mistake of over-spending on his or her credit cards a few years back?
-A prenuptial agreement can specify these types of separate items — individual bank accounts and personal debt — remain separate in the event of a divorce, rather than being open to division.
+Have a hefty savings account, or likewise, have a wonderful spouse-to-be who made the mistake of over-spending on their credit cards a few years back?
+A prenuptial agreement can specify these types of separate items — individual bank accounts and personal debt — remain different in the event of a divorce, rather than being open to division.

 Antiques?
 Your collection of beer mugs?
 The furniture you bought solo before marriage?
 To avoid confusion in the event of a divorce, outlining in premarital agreement ownership of personal property can save much haggling and heartache down the road.